 Roxanne coordinates the exempt review process, which is a level of review allowable for research that meets certain regulatory requirements.
 She reviews incoming applications to determine whether or not exemption is allowable and works with researchers to obtain any additional information necessary to complete review.
 Roxanne is available to answer questions and provide guidance regarding the exempt review process or any general questions about IRB review.
 Roxanne is also responsible for oversight of IRB record keeping and for implementing procedures and practices that ensure compliance with federal and institutional record keeping requirements.

-Deirdre is responsible for coordination of the review process for non-exempt projects that may be reviewed and approved by an IRB chair (i.e., “expedited” review).
+Kristie is responsible for coordination of the review process for non-exempt projects that may be reviewed and approved by an IRB chair (i.e., “expedited” review).
 She performs preliminary review of IRB protocols and works with researchers to obtain any additional information or revisions necessary to meet regulatory requirements and IRB policies.
-Deirdre also communicates with researchers regarding the outcome of the IRB chair(s)’ review (e.g., approval or requests for additional information or revision).
-Deirdre is available to answer questions and provide guidance to researchers related to the IRB review process and requirements.
+Kristie also communicates with researchers regarding the outcome of the IRB chair(s)’ review (e.g., approval or requests for additional information or revision).
+Kristie is available to answer questions and provide guidance to researchers related to the IRB review process and requirements.

 Raeann conducts post-approval monitoring primarily for the IRB to document compliance with committee-approved protocols and the regulations; she may also conduct post-approval monitoring for the IACUC.
 Raeann assists investigators in performing compliance self-monitoring and provides research compliance education and training opportunities for investigators conducting research that involves human or animal subjects.

 Conflict of Interest & Commitment; International Collaborations Team